With over 800 million monthly active users, Instagram is one of the biggest and most popular social media platforms in the world.

 - Set the duration.
 This is the amount of time your ad will show to users.

 Once your ad is approved by Instagram it will begin showing to the users you targeted in your “Audience”.
 To see how your ad is doing check your Insights for engagement rates.

 Having only been founded in 2010 and with only 49% of businesses currently using it, using Instagram to market small businesses is still relatively new and very under-utilized.
-The rapid growth of Instagram means that many small businesses have begun to take it seriously with over 70% of businesses expected to using it by the end of 2017.
+The rapid growth of Instagram means that many small businesses are starting to take it seriously however, with over 70% of businesses expected to use it by the end of 2017.

 With the right tools and tactics, Instagram can help you build awareness for your brand, increase engagement and drive traffic to your website or retail store.

 We are a digital marketing agency that helps small business owners across North America grow their businesses using progressive digital marketing and website design tactics.
 How can we help you do the same?

 Lure Marketing is a digital marketing and website design agency with offices in both Kingston and Belleville, Ontario.
 We help small businesses navigate and thrive in the online world.